redac/chatbot-admin-app/README.md

 ### 2. Initialize the database

-Run the following command to create your SQLite database file.
-This also creates the `Bot` table that is defined in [`prisma/schema.prisma`](./server/prisma/schema.prisma):
+Run the following command to init your SQLite database file.
+This also initializes the `Bot` table that is defined in [`prisma/schema.prisma`](./server/prisma/schema.prisma):

 ```
-npx prisma migrate dev --name init
+cd server/ && npx prisma generate
 ```

 ### 3. Launch the application